anuj1501/anuj-raghani-website/content/home/experience.md

       * Currently working on exploring approaches to optimize search retrieval and benchmarking state-of- the-art Transformer models to improve accuracy.
-      * Key part of another tribe that looks into ITSM data sourcing and warehousing, aiding in improving the performance of data pull jobs
+      * Key part of another tribe that looks into ITSM data sourcing and warehousing, aiding in improving the performance of data pull jobs.
       * Actively involved in the designing and implementation of web applications at scale for end users.

   - title: Data Science Intern